pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/observability/prometheus/_index.md

 #### Setting the references

-To relate the service and the counters, we need to set the references for the contextInfo, counters and service objects.
+To relate the controller and the counters, we need to set the references for the contextInfo, counters and controller objects.
 This is done with the following code:

 {{< tabsection >}}
   {{< include "./__code11_node.md" >}}